Sanam-amr/MPhil-AMR-Ecoli-Analysis/README.md

 # Antimicrobial Resistance Analysis of E. coli (MPhil Research-Based Project)

 ## Background
 This project is based on my MPhil research conducted at Quaid-i-Azam University, Islamabad.
-My research focused on antimicrobial resistance patterns in ESBL-producing Escherichia coli isolated from urinary tract infection (UTI) samples.
+My research focused on antimicrobial resistance patterns in ESBL-producing Escherichia coli isolated from catheter samples.

 During my experimental work, I analyzed resistance patterns using standard microbiological methods.
 To further understand the data, I organized my findings into a structured dataset and explored them using basic Python tools.

 ## About the Dataset
-The dataset used here is derived from my experimental results.
-It is structured based on observed resistance and sensitivity patterns of E. coli isolates against commonly used antibiotics.
+The dataset used in this project is derived from my MPhil experimental findings.
+It represents resistance and sensitivity patterns observed in E. coli isolates.

-It is not raw instrument output, but a simplified representation created to analyze trends more clearly.
+For the purpose of analysis, the data has been structured into a simplified format suitable for Python based exploration.

 ## What I did in this project
 - Converted experimental observations into a structured dataset